muroon/inkdrop-link-format/README.md

 # inkdrop link-format

 A plugin for [Inkdrop](https://www.inkdrop.info/) which replace URL as a Markdown link.

+- This changes the non-Markdown Link URL that already exists in Inkdrop's active editor to a Markdown link.
-This fetches the title from the URL web page and uses it as the title for Markdown link.
+- This fetches the title from the URL web page and uses it as the title for Markdown link.
+- If you have multiple URLs to change, link-format can change them at once.

 <img width="679" alt="before-after" src="https://user-images.githubusercontent.com/301822/117555602-886a0100-b09b-11eb-9759-ab40e8637caf.png">